What is Gum Graft Surgery?

-During a gum grafting procedure, Dr. Ly can raise or lower your gumline by adding healthy gum tissue to the recessed areas and help your smile look more balanced.
+During a gum grafting procedure, our dentist can raise or lower your gumline by adding healthy gum tissue to the recessed areas and help your smile look more balanced.
 The gum tissue can be taken from a different area of your mouth or another source to protect the exposed roots.
 Made Ya Smile offers sedation dentistry along with a local anesthetic so you can be more at ease during the procedure.
 There are several types of gum grafting treatments, and our team will work to find the solution that best meets your dental goals.

 • Connective Tissue Graft: This tissue is taken from the roof of the mouth, beneath the top layer of skin.
 This is one of the most common sources for gum tissue.

 • Free Gingival Graft: Healthy tissue is also used from the roof of your mouth, but sourced from the top layer instead of the one beneath it.

 • Pedicle Gum Graft: This borrows tissue from an adjacent tooth with excess gum tissue.
 We create a flap around the tooth and stretch it to provide coverage.

 While we prefer to use the tissue from your mouth, Made Ya Smile can also utilize samples from biocompatible donors or a synthetic material.
 Once the sample is in place, our dentist will integrate it into your gums by suturing the area.
 Rest assured that grafted gum tissue will match your existing gums once it heals properly.
 The treatment can be completed in one or several visits based on the extent of your condition.
 Our friendly team will also give you instructions for taking care of your gums and teeth at the end of the gum grafting procedure.

 How Long is the Recovery After Gum Surgery?